 In this area, where a variety of cultural communities live together, the volunteer learns a lot about social diversity.
-Moreover, they can share with the local inhabitants their customs and experiences, providing for improvements on the organization of the nursery because they welcome any and all suggestions.
+Moreover, they can share with the local inhabitants their customs and experiences, providing for improvements to the organization of the nursery because they welcome any and all suggestions.
 The volunteer will also benefit from the company of the kids, who are always full of energy and happy to see them!
 They will receive a good lesson in patience and learn to see everything from a different perspective.
 All in all, this nursery is a place wealthy in the amount of love that circulates among everyone involved.

 The day starts at 8:00 am and ends after lunch, around 12:30pm.
-This program is not available during summer holidays in Argentina (from mid-December till March) and 2 weeks in July (winter holidays).
+This program is not available during the summer holidays in Argentina (from mid-December till March) and 2 weeks in July (winter holidays).

 The Center is located in Jose Leon Suarez, about 1 hour and 20-minute far from the center of Buenos Aires and accessible by train and bus.
 On their first day, the volunteer will meet with the coordinator of Voluntario Global who will accompany them to the project and show them how to get there.

-2. Medical Insurance: Voluntario Global requires the volunteer to have adequate medical insurance for the duration of the program and must be provided with details of such insurance coverage at the time of confirming their placement.
+- Medical Insurance: Voluntario Global requires the volunteer to have adequate medical insurance for the duration of the program and must be provided with details of such insurance coverage at the time of confirming their placement.

-3. Spanish Level Required: Basic
+- Spanish Level Required: Basic

-4. Minimum Stay: 2 weeks
+- Minimum Stay: 2 weeks